devcontainers/devcontainers.github.io/_posts/2022-12-16-dockerfiles.md

 }
 ```

-Let's create a `docker-compose.yml` file next to your `devcontainer.json` that references the same image:
+Let's create a `docker-compose.yml` file next to your `devcontainer.json` that references the same image and includes a PostgreSQL database:

 ```yaml
 version: '3.8'